 When Repair Is Best

-Oftentimes, furnace problems can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+Oftentimes, furnace problems can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — it stands a very good chance that any issues it experiences can be solved through repair.
 Furthermore, if your furnace is still heating your Longmont area home efficiently (your HVAC professional can help you confirm this), then it is still likely and more affordable to repair it.
 Commonly, as long as you are not seeing a continuous increase in your heating bills with continual usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 Conventional wisdom regarding furnace repairs is that as long as the repairs you need are less than one-third of the cost of a new heating system and your furnace is in the first half of its predicted lifetime, repair is likely your best decision.
 Don’t forget that even if you are experiencing a decrease in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC technician about upgrading your thermostat or checking the integrity of your Longmont home’s ductwork to see if he thinks these enhancement could improve the efficiency of your furnace.
 Talk to Service Experts Heating & Air Conditioning about scheduling regular furnace maintenance, which will ensure your furnace is in top condition and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best